Texas sales tax guide

-As a business owner selling taxable goods or services, you act as an agent of the state of Texas by collecting tax from purchasers and passing it along to the appropriate tax authority.
+As a business owner selling taxable goods or services, you act as an agent of the state of Texas by collecting tax from purchasers and passing it along to the appropriate state or local tax authority.
 As of March 2019, sales and use tax in Texas is administered by the Texas Comptroller of Public Accounts.

 Any sales tax collected from customers belongs to the state of Texas, not you.
-It’s your responsibility to manage the taxes you collect to remain in compliance with state and local laws.
+It’s your responsibility to manage the taxes you collect to remain in compliance with state and local tax laws.
 Failure to do so can lead to penalties and interest charges.